 Governmental Funds.
 The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of expendable resources.
 Such information is useful in assessing the District's financing requirements.
 In particular, unreserved fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

-The District's Debt Service fund balance decreased by \$4,293 from the prior year.
-This was a result of debt issuance activities.
+The District's Debt Service fund balance increased by \$30,365 from the prior year.
+This was a result of increased trustee balances.

 Financial Analysis of the District's Funds (continued)